PROPERTY DIVISION

 - Partition of Property

-If a party wishes to partition a piece of property and if partition is feasible, the Court must partition the property as opposed to ordering its sale.
+If a party wishes to partition a piece of property and if partition is feasible, the Court must partition the property instead of ordering its sale.

 - Joint Ownership

-The Court can order continued joint ownership of property especially were partition is not feasible.
+The Court can order continued joint ownership of property, especially where partition is not feasible.

 Contact Us